 Q: What happens to my vested Enron options?

-A: If you are leaving by reason of voluntary redundancy, you have three years from your leaving date to exercise your vested stock options.
+A: If you are leaving by reason of voluntary severance, you have three years from your leaving date to exercise your vested stock options.

 However, do not forget that your options have a finite life of either 5, 7 or 10 years as set out in your grant agreement.
 If the term of the option expires before your 3rd anniversary of leaving, the earlier date is the relevant one.
 For example, if you are granted 5 year options on 31st December 1997, and are made redundant on 31st December 2001, the latest date you can exercise these options is 31st December 2002.
+I need to confirm this portion with US Comp group.

 Q: What happens to any unvested options?